Falah-Rasyidi/VolunTrack/README.md

 * JavaFX

 ## Setup
 Before cloning the repository, ensure you have the necessary JDK installed (that includes JavaFX).
 One can be installed from [Azul](https://www.azul.com/downloads/?package=jdk#zulu).
+After installing the JDK, configure the project's Java runtime by setting it as the project's JDK.

 After installing the JDK, you may start the application from VSCode.